muktyas/stickyjwm/README.md

 # stickyjwm
-A tiling window using wmctrl by win + arrow
+A shortcut to make tiling window using wmctrl by win + arrow